cdluminate/ProdL/ProdL.md

 Mosh is not a default part of linux server installation.
 The user may have to install the client and the server software on proper machines.

 ### 0.7.3.
+Tmux -- Terminal Multiplexer

+Technically speaking tmux has no business with remote access, but tmux is usually used in conjunction with ssh (or mosh).
+Simply type `tmux` to start a tmux session.
+With such a terminal multiplexer, you can start a new shell in the tmux session without a new SSH connection (Key: `Mod+c`).
+New processes started in a tmux session will be put into different tmux windows.
+You can re-organize these windows flexibly.
+For example, you can split the window vertically (Key: `Mod+"`) or horizontally (Key: `Mod+%`) into two panes.
+The `Mod` key by default is `Ctrl+b`.

+1. **Intermittent Connectivity:** Due to tmux's server-client architecture, accidental SSH connection interruption will not lead to termination of programs running under the tmux session.
+You can resume the last tmux session with `tmux attach`.
+You can even detach again from the session by `Mod+d`, and manually end the SSH connection.

+2. **Scheduling experiments:** Tmux is so flexible that it is even scriptable.
+Leveraging its advantages, we can schedule deep learning experiments with tmux and automate program execution.
+[Here is an example](https://github.com/cdluminate/advrank/blob/master/Code/pipeline/train-mnist.sh) for running four experiments under a new tmux session on four GPUs simultaneously.
+More complicated scheduling can be implemented in the shell script.

+An commonly used alternative to tmux is [GNU screen](https://www.gnu.org/software/screen/).
+[Byobu](https://www.byobu.org/) is a high level wrapper on tmux or screen that delivers out-of-box friendly experience.

+### 0.7.3.
 Graphical solutions such as VNC and RDP